mcanlas/improv-living-guide/manuscript/hip-hop.md

 - Third random person, offer a vocal sound
 - Monologue as character
 - Beatboxer comes in, do 8 bars in character

+### Bounce back

+- "i'm say a line bounce back (bounce back!)"
+- definitely repeat yourself during bounce back
+- hand off is split between people e.g. ABBC (one person)

+### Onomoetoepeia
+- first line "X is, an onomotopoeia" (optional, but should be establishing line)
+- finish 8 bars
+- hook is "x, that's an onomotopeia"

 ## Forms